Study and Advocacy

 LWV National Board Position, April 2016

 The Money In Politics (MIP) Committee focuses on the good government issues of campaign finance reform, redistricting, and election law.
 The committee’s charge is to study and update our understanding of these critical issues and to advocate for League-supported reforms on national, state and local levels.
 For all those interested in seeking solutions to these ongoing government problems: welcome.
 The MIP Committee has a place for you.
 The committee meets monthly at the League office, usually (but not always) on a Friday afternoon.
-Call the League office at 716-986-4898 or email firstname.lastname@example.org for the date and time of our next meeting.
+The Committee meets on the 3rd Friday of the month at 1pm at the League office.

 Social Economic Justice Committee